repl-cli/REPL/README.md

 Check out our [Contributing Guidelines](CONTRIBUTING.md)

 I'm far from a bash expert, so any and all help is much appreciated!
-That includes anyone who can test REPL in a variety of configurations and environments (i.e. lesser used compilers and/or Linux distros)
+That includes anyone who can test REPL in a variety of configurations and environments (i.e., lesser used compilers and/or Linux distros).

 Below are some ideas for the project.
 If you'd like to start a conversation regarding anything below, or anything in general, feel free to open a new issue!